Skip to main content

 • Very low levels of immunoglobulins in the blood once the mother’s antibodies have disappeared (around a few months of age).

-Newborn screening for SCID is routinely performed in New Zealand, the United States and in some European countries.
-Early diagnosis by newborn screening for SCID allows for a HSCT transplant to be undertaken before infections cause complications, that may be life threatening.
+Newborn screening for SCID is routinely performed in Australia, New Zealand, the United States and in some European countries.
+Early diagnosis by newborn screening for SCID allows for HSCT to be undertaken before infections cause complications that may be life threatening.

-• Can sometimes be treated by replacing the missing enzyme with injections of purified enzyme, which has been specially treated to make the enzyme last long enough in the blood for it to work.
+• Sometimes treated by replacing the missing enzyme with injections of purified enzyme, which has been specially treated to make the enzyme last long enough in the blood for it to work.

 • Require a haematopoietic stem cell transplant (HSCT) to survive.